Teddy Bear Yorkie

 What Makes Yorkies Teddy Bear Breed

-It is derived from the Pomeranian breed.
+It is a mixed breed Yorkie that is crossed with the Pomeranian breed.
 The Pom has a fox-typeface by default.
 However, some breeders deliberately breed dogs with flatter ears, referred to as Teddy Bear or Baby Doll Poms.
 But remember, they are not officially recognized.

 As a result, the Yorkshire Terrier has inherited this trait.
 When utilized in this context, it refers to a Yorkie with a Teddy Bear face.
 It has a shorter than average snout, wider eyes, and a more rounded head.